Learn About Our Partners

 Information Technology (IT)

 CAT is proud to work closely with IT on several fronts.
-For one, CAT shares support and leadership for Moodle with IT, and the departments also work closely to support use of classroom technology and video systems.
+For one, CAT shares support and leadership for Canvas with IT, and the departments also work closely to support the use of classroom technology and video systems.
 This close collaboration can, occasionally, lead to confusion among our clients.
 Both IT and CAT are often asked, “What does CAT do, what does IT do, and how do I know which one to contact for my technical issue?”
 Here is the answer in a nutshell: while IT ensures that faculty are well-equipped and that software and technology tools are working as intended, CAT helps faculty make the most of using technology in support of learning outcomes.

 Practically, what does this look like?
 If a faculty member’s computer isn’t working properly, they should reach out to IT by contacting the IT Help Desk.
-Conversely, if a faculty member needs help learning how to optimize the Moodle gradebook for their course grading, they should contact CAT.
+Conversely, if a faculty member needs help learning how to optimize the Canvas gradebook for their course grading, they should contact CAT.

-IT does an incredible job making sure that faculty have the technology they need to teach well, that it is in good working order and that technical problems are solved quickly.
+IT does an incredible job making sure that faculty have the technology they need to teach well, that it is in good working order and that any technical problems are solved quickly.
 CAT assists faculty in employing technology to support instructional goals.
 This being said, situations may arise where it’s unclear who to contact.
 Rest assured, regardless of whom is initially contacted, they’ll make sure the client’s needs are met even if it means pulling in the other unit to do so.

 CAT or IT? - Use this guide to help you determine which office is best given your circumstance